 Items left in residential living units after check-out without prior storage arrangements immediately become the property of Southern Virginia University to be discarded, utilized, or sold.

 Students residing in on-campus facilities are expected to check out no later than 6:00 p.m. on the day following the last day of final exams for the fall and summer terms and the day after commencement for the spring term.

 Quiet hours are a designated period of time during which students may expect relative quiet from surrounding rooms, lobbies, and hallways.
 This time is provided to allow for an uninterrupted night’s rest and study and reflection.
 Campus wide quiet hours are as follows, however, specific living areas may adapt these hours based on the unique needs and desires within that living community.

 Monday – Saturday: 11 p.m. – 7 a.m.

 Finals Week: 24 hours a day

-Each student is responsible for securing his/her personal valuables at all times.
-Residence hall rooms, apartments, and houses should be locked when occupants are not there.
-All students need to report suspicious persons, activities, or violations of Residential Living Policies or the Code of Honor to their RA or HRA or to the appropriate campus authority (dean of students, or the Office of Public Safety and Security).
+Campus security is the responsibility of every member of the campus community.
+Each student should secure his/her personal valuables at all times.
+Rooms, apartments, townhomes, and houses should be locked when occupants are not there.
+Everyone should report suspicious persons, activities, or other circumstances to security and their RA or AC or to some other appropriate campus authority (director of housing, dean of students, etc.).